Pre-update profile action¶

 {

-"actionStatus": "SUCCESS",
+"actionStatus": "SUCCESS"

 }

-Response for FAILED state:¶
+Response for FAILED state¶

-state, it means the service has intentionally opted to reject the profile update.
-This decision is based on specific validation logic or business rules defined by your application's requirements.
+When the external service returns a 200 OK status code with a FAILED state, it means the service has intentionally opted to reject the profile update.
+Your external service makes this decision using specific validation logic or business rules.

 The response body must be a JSON object containing the following properties: